business transition planning

 “The best time to plant a tree was 20 years ago.
 The second-best time is now.”

-At Cooper Norman, we can help ensure that your business transition goes smoothly, carrying on your legacy and everything you’ve worked so hard for.
-We offer full-service business transition planning so that you don’t have to worry about what will happen to your business if you’re unable to run it or wish to retire.
+At Cooper Norman, we can help ensure that transitioning ownership of your business goes smoothly, carrying on your legacy and everything you have worked so hard for.
+We offer full-service business ownership transition planning so that you do not have to worry about what will happen to your business if you are unable to run it or wish to retire.

 Why is Business Transition Planning So Important?

-• Transitioning out of a business can be complex, legally and fiscally
+- Transitioning ownership of a business can be complex, legally and fiscally

-Without a solid transition plan, you may not be able to ensure that your business culture and goals are honored.
+Without solid business exit planning, you may not be able to ensure that your business culture and goals are honored.
 Many business owners see their dreams and hard work left in the dust if business transition agreements don’t protect them.

 Sometimes, your business may not be sellable.
 If you don’t have demonstrated growth year over year, or your assets are incorrectly valued, then prospective buyers may not wish to purchase your business.
 If you and your family are planning on the sale of the business to fund your retirement or invest in something else, being unable to sell the business can affect those plans.

-An effective transition process addresses three main goals of all business owners:
+An effective business ownership transition process addresses three main goals of all business owners:

 After establishing your goals for the business, your Cooper Norman financial planner can help create a plan to help you achieve those goals.